ignaciomarvinjohn/meme-uet-hmt/README.md

 You can:
 1. Change BLIP-2 using a different image captioning model.
-2. Use a differnt LLM other than GPT-4.
+2. Use a different LLM other than GPT-4.
 (I suggest using an open-source LLM, which does not require financial cost.)
 3. Craft your own prompt.
 4. Create your own dataset using another method.